oneconcern/datamon/docs/proposals/sidecar-analysis.md

 * fuse sidecar
   * Adapted k8 template to use dedicated namespace and create k8 resources that are unique to a CI run
   * Phased out demo-specific sidecar image: demo runs on regular builds

-TODOs:
-  * [ ] Weekly builds should run the entire test suite to detect incompatible upgrades

 ## Longer term corrective actionss